MJoergen/qnice_cpu/doc/README.md

 # A pipelined implementation of the QNICE CPU

 ## Architecture
-This implementation is essentially a three-stage pipeline consisting of:
+This implementation is essentially a four-stage pipeline consisting of:

 * FETCH: Fetches from the instruction memory and presents up to two words at a time to the DECODE stage.
 * DECODE: Outputs a sequence of single micro-operations to the EXECUTE stage.
-* EXECUTE: Executes one micro-operation.
+* PREPARE: Prepares the input operands for the ALU.
+* WRITE: Contains the ALU and performs write-back of the result to register and/or memory.

 See the following block diagram: